Yevrag35/PoshSonarr/README.md

 This will eventually be a PowerShell module for quickly issuing [Sonarr PVR API](https://github.com/Sonarr/Sonarr/wiki/API) calls.

+The project can now be built into a '.dll' module, and 3 commands are available:

+1. Connect-Sonarr _(reuqires ApiKey)_
+1. Get-SonarrSeries -- _this is done for the most part_
+1. Get-SonarrCalendar -- _partially completed_

 ## What I'm working on...

 Currently, I'm making the framework for each api endpoint.
 I believe I have the API calling class squared away.
 Once the framework of the code is complete, then can begin the writing of a PowerShell module.